hashicorp/vault/website/source/api/secret/ssh/index.html.md

   ID for a signed certificate with the "key_id" field.
 When false, the key ID will always be the token display name.
 The key ID is logged by the SSH server and can be useful for auditing.

+- `key_id_format` `(string: "")` – When supplied, this value specifies a custom
+  format for the key id of a signed certificate.
+You must supply a format string containing "%s", which determines the placement of the display name.
+For example, "custom-key-%s", would produce a "custom-key-<display_name>"

 ### Sample Payload